beevik/go6502/README.md

 *
 ```

-If you hit Enter after using a disassemble command, go6502 will continue
+If you hit the Enter key after using a disassemble command, go6502 will
-disassembling code from where it left off.
+continue disassembling code from where it left off.

 ```
 *